ElisePatrikainen/nuxt-useFetchQuery/README.md

 // `fetching` can be used to display a full page loader (skeleton, etc) when there is no data
 // `refreshing` can be used to display a smaller loader on revalidation, which would not prevent displaying the stale data meanwhile
 ```
-In case you still want `suspense` to be effective while refreshing, you can set the `suspense` option to `true` :
+In case you still want `suspense` to be effective while refreshing, you can set the `suspense` option to `true`:

 ```js
 const { data, error } = await useFetchQuery(`/api/products`, { suspenseOnRefresh: true })
 ```

 Nb: `useFetchQuery` still exposes the `pending` and `status` refs returned by `useFetch`, without altering their behaviour.
-Therefore, when the data is being fetched or revalidated :
+Therefore, when the data is being fetched or revalidated:
 - `pending` which will be set to `true`
 - `status` which will be set to `pending`

 ## Refresh on window events

-By default, the data will be revalidated (in the background) on the following events :
+By default, the data will be revalidated (in the background) on the following events:
 - window refocus
 - network reconnection

-You can disable this behaviour by setting the `refreshOnFocus` and `refreshOnReconnection` options to `false` :
+You can disable this behaviour by setting the `refreshOnFocus` and `refreshOnReconnection` options to `false`:

 ```js
 const { data, error } = await useFetchQuery(`/api/products`, { refreshOnFocus: false, refreshOnReconnection: false})